 In 2004, SSCV celebrated its 40th Anniversary and hosted an Alumni Reunion.
 Vi and Byron Brown were recognized with a Lifetime of Volunteerism Award and George Rau was recognized with the Coaching Leadership Award.

-In 2007, in conjunction with Eagle County School District, SSCV creates the first public ski and snowboard academy in the country, Vail Ski & Snowboard Academy.
+In 2007, in conjunction with Eagle County School District, SSCV created the first public ski and snowboard academy in the country, Vail Ski & Snowboard Academy.